Sinigang: Similar dishes

 Sinampalukang manók or sinampalukan is technically not a variation of sinigang, as the chicken has to be sautéed in ginger first instead of all the ingredients being placed simultaneously into the pot and brought to a boil.
 Sinampalukan is also distinguished by its use of shredded tamarind leaves, and is usually made together with ginger, onions, tomatoes, eggplant and other vegetables.

 Other Filipino dishes that are similar to sinigang but distinct include pinangat na isda from Southern Luzon and linarang from Cebu.
 Both of which also use sour fruits but are restricted to fish or seafood and differ in the other ingredients used.

+Another similar dish is inalseman, an Ilocano vegetable soup that is a sour variation of dinengdeng.
+It is typically composed of long beans, jute mallow (saluyot), yam beans, taro, green papaya and young tamarind fruits and leaves, seasoned with bugguóng (fermented fish sauce).

 There are also similar soured beef stews.
 They include the cansi from the Western Visayas islands which use beef and breadfruit and is soured with batuan or bilimbi fruits.
 Because it resembles a cross between bulalo and sinigang it is sometimes known as sinigang na bulalo.
 Another soured beef stew is sinanglaw from Ilocos which is soured with bilimbi or tamarind, but is unique in that it also includes bitter ingredients like bitter gourd or bile, as is common in Ilocano cuisine.